RiotGamesCookbooks/nexus-cookbook/README.md

 Smart Proxy Usage
 =================

-When Smart Proxy is enabled (`nexus::pro` recipe), repositories need to be set to become publishers or subscribers.
+If you are using Nexus Pro and when Smart Proxy is enabled, repositories need to be set to become publishers or subscribers.
 In addition, we need to store the certificates of other Nexus servers on the server that Smart Proxy is being enabled on.

-  knife data bag create nexus certificates -c <your chef config> --secret-file=<your secret file>

-Your data bag will store a certificate and description based on the IP address of other Nexus servers and should look like the following:

-  {
-    "id": "certificates",
-    "192.168.0.1": {
-      "certificate": "-----BEGIN CERTIFICATE-----\n...\n-----END CERTIFICATE-----\n",
-      "description": "192.168.0.1 Trusted Key"
-    },
-      "192.168.0.2": {
-        "certificate": "-----BEGIN CERTIFICATE-----\n...\n-----END CERTIFICATE-----\n",
-        "description": "192.168.0.2 Trusted Key"
-      }
-  }

-Override the `nexus::repository` attributes to set these appropriately for your Nexus.
+See the top section on Data Bags for how to configure the `nexus_trusted_certificates` data bag.

 Usage
 =====